Table of Contents

 {

-options.DefaultActorId = "development";
+options.DefaultActorId = "developer@local";

 options.DefaultPermissions = new HashSet<string> { "Products.Read", "Products.Write" };